JakeJP/flipdown/README.md

 - yellow
 - red

-To change the theme, you can supply the `theme` property in the `opt` object in the constructor with the theme name as a string:
+To set the theme, you can supply the `theme` property in the `opt` object in the constructor with the theme name as a string:

 ```javascript
 {